azat-co/ga-backbone/README.md

   }
 ```

-Right now **render** function is responsible for both loading the data and rendering it, later it will be a good idea to separate these two functionalities into different methods.
+Right now **render** function is responsible for both loading the data and rendering it.
+Later we'll refactor the function to separate these two functionalities into different methods.

-The whole app, which is in ga-backbone/collection/index.html, looks like this:
+The whole app, which is in `ga-backbone/collection/index.html` folder, looks like this:

 ```html
 <!DOCTYPE>